gammalib/gammalib/doc/source/user_manual/getting.rst

     $ ./configure --without-mwl --without-lat --without-com

-will compile GammaLib without the multi-wavelength, the *Fermi*-LAT and the COMPTEL interfaces.
+will compile GammaLib without the multi-wavelength, the Fermi/LAT and the COMPTEL interfaces.
 In this case, only CTA data analysis will be supported.

-GammaLib uses `Doxygen <http://www.doxygen.org/>`_ for code documentation, and the latest GammaLib reference manual can be found at http://gammalib.sourceforge.net/doxygen/.
-In case that you want to install the reference manual also locally on your machine, Doxygen is needed to create the reference manual from the source code.
-Doxygen is also needed if you plan to modify or extend the GammaLib library to allow rebuilding the reference documentation after changes.
-Please read see section [sec:doxygen] to learn how to build and to install the reference manual locally.
+GammaLib uses `Doxygen <http://www.doxygen.org/>`_ for code documentation.
+In case that you want to install the reference manual also locally on your machine, `Doxygen <http://www.doxygen.org/>`_ is needed to create the reference manual from the source code. `Doxygen <http://www.doxygen.org/>`_ is also needed if you plan to modify or extend the GammaLib library to allow rebuilding the reference documentation after changes.
+Please read see :ref:`sec_doxygen` to learn how to build and to install the reference manual locally.

 Finally, there exist a number of options that define how exactly GammaLib